THC-QA/sfia_project_2/README.md

 The twin concepts of continuous integration and deployment are central to the DevOps ethos, and this project demonstrates some of the core functionality behind it.
 By way of project contribution, builds can be triggered automatically, and testing performed locally before deployment to nodes.

 The use of Ansible is key to preparing the nodes by way of non-local install, and configuring them to initialise a docker swarm layer between the servers.
-This can then be connected to via Jenkins itself for deployment.
+This can then be connected to by Jenkins itself for deployment.
+The ansible playbook is divided into 3 main plays:

+1. Checking for the install status of docker; then installing it, along with its dependencies, if it is absent.
+2. Checking for the presence of docker swarm on the nodes; initialising it if it isn't present, then allocating the join tokens to variables that can be accessed by the final step.
+3. In which the worker node is joined to the manager node, completing the swarm architecture ready for stack deployment.

+Given the flexibility of Ansible as a configuration management tool, this is a relatively simple approach to its usage.
+More nodes could be easily incorporated, and additional functionality; such as the setting of quorum dictates, or manager reassignment; added.

 ### Security